form3tech-oss/f1/README.md

 func main() {
 	// Create a new f1 instance, add all the scenarios and execute the f1 tool.
-	// Any scenario that is added here, it can be run like: `go run main.go run constant mySuperFastLoadTest` f1.New().Add("mySuperFastLoadTest", setupMySuperFastLoadTest).Execute() }
+	// Any scenario that is added here can be executed like: `go run main.go run constant mySuperFastLoadTest` f1.New().Add("mySuperFastLoadTest", setupMySuperFastLoadTest).Execute() }